 We often take for granted how often the weather report is actually correct, and instead only notice when it isn’t.
-But in the end, we are an outdoor market and the weather will always be an element we have to work with.
+But in the end, we are an outdoor market and the weather will always be an element we have to monitor and work with.
 We can only make decisions based on the information available to us at the time, this is one element we cannot control and that no one can 100% predict.

 As yet we don’t have the power to control the weather or don’t have access to 100% accurate forecasts.